• Skip to main content

 1x Outdoor ethernet cable (Link) or (Link) – A high-quality outdoor cable will resist damage and signal loss over an extended distance.

-1x Cable crimping tool (Link) – Used to strip the wiring sheath and provide access to the twisted pairs inside.
+1x Cable crimping tool (Check Price) – Used to strip the wiring sheath and provide access to the twisted pairs inside.

 1x Punch-down tool – Punches the wire down inside a keystone jack without any difficulty.